Syllabus

 In December 1991, Kirkingburg injured himself on the job and took a leave

 of absence.
-Before returning to work in November 1992, Kirkingburg
+Before returning to work in November 1992, Kirkingburg went

-basic vision standards from the DOT.
+from the DOT.
 See 143 F.3d, at 1230; App.
 284—285.
-The doctor was alluding to a scheme begun in July 1992 for
+The doctor was alluding

+to a scheme begun in July 1992 for giving DOT certification to applicants

-had three years of recent experience driving a commercial vehicle
+with deficient vision who had three years of recent experience driving

-conviction for certain driving-related offenses, citation for certain
+violation, conviction for certain driving-related offenses, citation

-other moving violations.
+for any other moving violations.
 A waiver applicant had to agree to have

 his vision checked annually for deterioration, and to report certain